inform-us/requirements_specifications/rules/targets.md

 ## VALIDITY up to 24 hour time window - (floorplan & SPC)

-1. For the purposes of the 'all targets set' metric, each of the 8 physiological metrics returns a binary response: (1) [SET] - any of the set range or number / not applicable / other (comment) / free text entry are returned (all generating a _dt stamp), or (2) [NOT SET] nothing is returned.
+1. For the purposes of the 'all targets set' metric, each of the **_individual_** 8 physiological metrics returns a binary response: <br> (1) [individual_SET] - any of the set range or number / not applicable / other (comment) / free text entry are returned (an entry generating a _dt stamp), or <br> (2) [individual_NOT SET] nothing is returned (no entry and therefore no _dt stamp)
 2. Each of the 8 physiological metrics can be superseded if an entry is updated or new entry is made, this will generate a new _dt stamp (more recent) and become the 'valid' entry
-3. Each of the 8 physiological metrics is valid from _dt stamp it is set, until 07:59 hours, after which point they become invalid, from 08:00 onwards all of these 8 physiological targets need to be set afresh (i.e  can only be valid for a maximum time of 24 hours between the hours of 08:00 - 07:59)
+3. Each of the 8 physiological metrics is valid from when the _dt stamp is set, until 07:59 hours, after which point they become invalid, from 08:00 onwards all of these 8 physiological targets need to be set afresh (i.e  can only be valid for a maximum time of 24 hours between the hours of [current day] 08:00 - [next day] 07:59)
-4. In order to meet the 'all targets set' metric, all 8 physiological metrics need to have been returned with a valid _dt stamp
+4. In order to meet the 'all targets set' metric (SET), **ALL** 8 physiological metrics need to have been returned with a valid _dt stamp <br> i.e. **ALL** 8 physiological metrics return an [individual_SET] within the time frame of [current day] 08:00 - [next day] 07:59

 ## CLASSIFICATION